DebbieBergstrom/Russian-Roulette/README.md

 - [Git](https://git-scm.com/) version control system used for managing and tracking changes to the project's codebase
 - [Github](https://github.com/)  web-based hosting service used for version control and storing the project's code after being pushed from Gitpod
 - [Heroku](https://www.heroku.com/home) cloud platform used for deploying and hosting the project's web application
-- [Pseudoeditor](https://pseudoeditor.com/app/) For making a structured plan of pseudocode before actual coding.
+- [Pseudoeditor](https://pseudoeditor.com/app/) For making a structured plan of pseudocode before actual Python coding.

 &nbsp;